Transfer Acorns to Charles Schwab

 Transfer an Account from Charles Schwab to Acorns

-After the Schwab account is converted to cash, move the money to a linked bank account.
-Sales may need to settle, which could take a couple of days for stocks and ETFs.
+After the Schwab account is all cash, move the money to a linked checking or savings account.
+Stock and ETF sales need a couple of business days to settle before the transfer can start.

-When the cash is ready, go to the More page on the Schwab mobile app (look for the More icon at the bottom) and choose Transfers & Payments.
-Then, tap on Transfers and fill out the form to move funds to a linked bank account.
+When the cash is ready, open the More page in the Schwab mobile app (More is in the bottom menu), choose Transfers & Payments, tap Transfers, and fill out the form to send money to the linked bank account.

 Transfer from Acorns to Schwab

-If you don’t have a bank account linked to your Schwab account, you can add one on the website.
-The mobile app can’t do this.
+If no bank account is linked yet, add one on the Schwab website.
+The mobile app cannot add links.

 Transfer from Schwab to Acorns